Mountain Gorilla

 • Recovery in Progress

-Despite years of civil unrest in the region where mountain gorillas live, conservation efforts have found success.
+Despite years of civil unrest in the region where mountain gorillas live, conservation efforts have succeeded in recovering mountain gorilla populations.
 Findings show populations in the Virunga Massif have grown to 604 individuals, up from 480 individuals in 2010.
 This puts the total global wild gorilla population over 1,000 individuals.

 Threats